Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## User Report

-Entity representing Reports - datasets collected for presenting to the user, e.g. the annual report.
+The User Report entity represents datasets collected for presentation to the user, such as an annual report.

 ### Decisions

-- In case of high peak loads, reports can be moved to a separate analytical database, for better  performance.
+- In scenarios of high peak loads, reports can be relocated to a separate analytical database to enhance performance.

 ### Fields
-- ID
+- ID: Unique identifier for the user report.
-- Type - for identifying different types of reports in the code and richer content for the user
+- Type: Identifies different types of reports in the code and provides richer content for the user.
-- Type Specific Data - additional info native to the report type.
-Is interpreted by the system.
+- Type Specific Data: Contains additional information specific to the report type, interpreted by the system.
-- Data URI - link to the actual data of the report.
-Used to allow for storing the data in a more performant storage, e.g. BLOB storage.
+- Data URI: A link to the actual data of the report.
+This allows for storage in a more performant and suitable system, such as BLOB storage.

-### Outbound Links
+# Outbound Links

-- User ID - the intended recipient of the report.
+- User ID: Identifies the intended recipient of the report.

 ## Vendor Report

-Entity represents dataset record of aggrecated analytical data generated for the vendors, e.g. travel agencies.
-All the data in the dataset is used for analytical purposes.
+The Vendor Report entity represents a dataset record of aggregated analytical data generated for vendors, such as travel agencies.
+All the data in the dataset serves analytical purposes.

-Decisions:
+### Decisions:
-- In case of high peak loads, reports can be moved to analytical database, for better performance
+- To enhance performance during high peak loads, reports can be relocated to an analytical database.
-- Only data storage is described.
-Data export feature is not addressed, and should be refined with the product owner
+- This document focuses solely on data storage.
+The data export feature is not covered and should be discussed further with the product owner.
-- The primary key is chosen to mask personal info, but yet provide useful granularity for the consumer
+- The primary key is designed to anonymize personal information while still providing useful granularity for the consumer.
-- Stats are given for example, and should be rigorously refined with product owners
+- The provided stats are for illustrative purposes and require rigorous refinement in collaboration with product owners.

 ### Fields

-Primary Key - scope of the statistical data in the record
+Primary Key: Scope of the statistical data in the record
-- Time period - date range for the scope of report stats
+- Time period: Specifies the date range for the scope of report stats.
-- Agency - agency filter for reservations
+- Agency: Acts as an agency filter for reservations.
-- User Geo Region - country or state-wide range of user's home locations
+- User Geo Region: Indicates the country or state-wide range of user's home locations.
-- Reservation Geo Region - country or state-wide range of Reservations locations
+- Reservation Geo Region: Identifies the country or state-wide range of reservation locations.

-Stats
+Stats:
-- Financial Stats
+- Financial Stats:
   - Average per-user bill
   - Total money spent
-- Updates Stats
+- Updates Stats:
   - Re-scheduling Rate
   - Replacement Rate
   - Cancellation Rate

 # Changelog

+## Revision 4

+Rewrite All entity sections with help of chatgpt.

 ## Revision 3